AP IMPACT: Families hoard cash 5 yrs after crisis

 Some of the retrenchment is not surprising: High unemployment in many countries means fewer people with paychecks to spend.
-Some people who lost jobs got new ones that pay less or are part time.
 But even people with good jobs and little fear of losing them remain cautious.

 “Lehman changed everything,” says Arne Holzhausen, a senior economist at global insurer Allianz, based in Munich.
 “It’s safety, safety, safety.”

-— RETREAT FROM STOCKS: A desire for safety drove people to dump stocks, even as prices rocketed from crisis lows in early 2009, and put their money into bonds.
-Investors in the top 10 countries pulled $1.1 trillion from stock mutual funds in the five years after the crisis, or 10 percent of what they had invested at the start of that period, according to Lipper Inc., which tracks funds.
+— RETREAT FROM STOCKS: A desire for safety drove people to dump stocks, even as prices rocketed from crisis lows in early 2009.
+Investors in the top 10 countries pulled $1.1 trillion from stock mutual funds in the five years after the crisis, or 10 percent of their holdings at the start of that period, according to Lipper Inc., which tracks funds.

 — HOARDING CASH: Looking for safety for their money, households in the six biggest developed economies added $3.3 trillion, or 15 percent, to their cash holdings in the five years after the crisis, slightly more than they did in the five years before, according to the Organization for Economic Cooperation and Development.

-— SPENDING SLUMP: Cutting debt and saving more may be good in the long term, but to do that, people have had to rein in their spending.
+— SPENDING SLUMP: To cut debt and save more, people have reined in their spending.
 Adjusting for inflation, global consumer spending rose 1.6 percent a year during the five years after the crisis, according to PricewaterhouseCoopers, an accounting and consulting firm.
 That was about half the growth rate before the crisis and only slightly more than the annual growth in population during those years.

 Consumer spending is critically important because it accounts for more than 60 percent of GDP.